CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 A governing core skill is used for instances when a character over exerts themselves with their magic too far, is trying to rapidly regain Magic Resource, or maintain a concentration on already cast magic.

 * Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
-* Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Brightcraft) use Will as their governing core skill.
+* Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Will as their governing core skill.
 * Magic that relies upon a belief in a divine higher power might use Will as their governing core skill.
 * Magic that relies upon a relationship with a divine being or a pact with a nefarious entity could use Communication, as it is only through the connection to the entity that the magic is held together.
 * Magic that relies upon ones connection with nature could use Survival.